mushroom of the month

 The spring form of the Coccora, a pale, cool-toned yellow or white, is not recommended for the table, since it can look uncomfortably like our deadly local amanitas, the white Amanita ocreata and the green-yellow Amanita phalloides.

-There is an ongoing controversy about whether these two color phases of the Coccora are the same species, since their fruiting locations (coast vs. mountains) and time of fruiting (fall vs. spring) differ.
-They even taste different, according to a number of experienced amanita eaters.
-However, preliminary DNA analysis from Dr. Anne Pringle’s lab at Harvard indicates that they probably are the same species.
-Other than the color, these mushrooms are identical in the hand, and color is highly variable within many amanita species.
-The jury is still out on this one, but stay tuned for late-breaking news.
+There was an ongoing controversy about whether these two color phases of the Coccora were the same species, since their fruiting locations (coast vs. mountains) and time of fruiting (Fall vs. spring) differ.
+According to a number of experienced amanita eaters, they even tasted different.
+Preliminary DNA analysis from Dr. Anne Pringle’s lab at Harvard indicated that they were very closely related or possibly the same species.
+Recent DNA analysis and interpretation by Bojantchev et al, indicates they are two separate species.
+As of December 2011, the Spring Coccora was formally named Amanita vernicoccora.

 Drawing by Debbie Viess

 A second Coccora controversy regards its Latin name.
-The late Dr. Lane of Oregon (for whom the mushroom is currently named) was the first to describe a fall Oregon amanita much like the Coccora, but green in all of its parts.
+The late Dr. Lane of Oregon (for whom the mushroom was briefly named) was the first to describe a Fall Oregon amanita much like the Coccora, but green in all of its parts.
 I have never seen this color phase, nor has anyone else that I know of.
 If you have a first-hand report of a green Coccora, especially backed up with photos and/or voucher specimens, I would like to hear about it!
-If indeed this was an aberration, or a case of a color-blind initial description, then the name will eventually revert to Amanita calyptroderma, which was the first description of a classically-colored, fall specimen from Santa Cruz.
+If indeed this was an aberration, or a case of a color-blind initial description, then the name will eventually revert to Amanita calyptroderma, which was the first description of a classically-colored, Fall specimen from Santa Cruz.

 © Debbie Viess